 The location is south of Hemisfair Park (739 E. César E. Chávez Blvd.), and if you drive, the P1 and P2 parking lots across the street are convenient, offering 30 minutes free, after which it costs about $2 per hour.

-Public transport is available with VIA bus routes 11, 40, and 301 stopping nearby, and it takes about 10 minutes to walk from the River Walk.
+Public transportation is available with VIA bus routes 11, 40, and 301 stopping nearby, and it takes about 10 minutes to walk from the River Walk.
 For the best views, I recommend going up 30 minutes before sunset, during the magic hour, to enjoy the scenery, sunset, and night view all at once.

 In winter, it can be windy, so it's good to bring a jacket, and taking photos on the outdoor deck will yield much cooler pictures.
 Tripods are restricted, but small mini tripods or smartphone gimbals are fine, while drone photography is prohibited.